DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 }
 ```

+### Code Style: Off

+To turn off the formatting select the setting `Off`.
+Remaining feaytures like PHPDoc auto-generation will work but Document Format, Selection Format, Format On Paste and Format On Type will do nothing.

-# HTML, JS and CSS Formatting
+## HTML, JS and CSS Formatting

 PHP Tools support HTML, JS and CSS formatting in PHP files.
 The HTML fomatting process is provided by Visual Studio Code and PHP Tools integrates the functionality with PHP formatting.